 - allow you to trade without paying commissions.
 If you’re planning on trading your assets on a regular basis, you may benefit from choosing mutual funds over ETFs, since they can be bought and sold without paying additional commissions fees.
 However, some brokerages offer certain ETFs commission-free, though they may have higher expense ratios than other ETFs on the market.

 - are more likely to be actively managed by a financial professional.
 Only certain ETFs are actively managed so if you’re looking to outsource your market research to a professional, this might influence your decision.
 However, even financial professionals make mistakes and inaccurate predictions, and it’s still possible to lose the money you put into a mutual fund.

 - allow automatic investments and withdrawals.
 If you’re into the idea of automating your investment account, you can set up automatic transactions when you invest in mutual funds through a brokerage like Vanguard.

-As with any financial decision, the person who’s best qualified to decide if ETFs or mutual funds will better serve your financial goals is — you guessed it! — you.
-Only you know your own familiarity with market trend and your personal risk tolerance.
+As with any financial decision, the person who’s best qualified to decide if ETFs or mutual funds will better serve your financial goals is you.
+Only you know your own familiarity with market trends and your personal risk tolerance.

-While both will provide you broad market exposure at relatively little effort and expense, you may be drawn to one more than the other based on a number of personal factors, such as your available investment capital or how much personal control you want over your portfolio.
+Both will provide you broad market exposure at relatively little effort and expense.
+You may be drawn to one more than the other based on a number of personal factors.
+You should consider your available investment capital and how much personal control you want over your portfolio.